Celebrate Earth Day With These Informative Documentaries That You Can Stream!

 What to watch on Earth Day: From Disney Plus to Netflix, check out these specials that you can stream!

 Disney Plus/National Geographic:

-Explorer: The Last Tepui: In honor of Earth Day, National Geographic is releasing a documentary titled Explorer: The Last Tepui which follows Alex Honnold (Free Solo), climber Mark Synnott, and a world-class climbing team as they embark on a difficult mission, ascending up a 1,000-foot cliff in the Amazon.
+Explorer: The Last Tepui: In honor of Earth Day 2022, National Geographic released a documentary titled Explorer: The Last Tepui which follows Alex Honnold (Free Solo), climber Mark Synnott, and a world-class climbing team as they embark on a difficult mission, ascending up a 1,000-foot cliff in the Amazon.
 Their goal is to deliver "legendary biologist and National Geographic Explorer Dr. Bruce Means to the massive 'island in the sky' known as tepui, so he can complete his life’s work" in search of new animal species.

 The Biggest Little Farm: The Return: A followup to the critically acclaimed documentary, The Biggest Little Farm: The Return shows John and Molly Chester's 10-year journey as they attempt to revive a barren plot of land in Ventura, Calif., and make it into a sustainable working farm.